magnumcreative/Sublime2-Project-Boilerplate/README.md

 If you are using the default sublime user settings you will need the Soda Theme installed otherwise you will get rendering issues in the Sublie GUI. https://sublime.wbond.net/packages/Theme%20-%20Soda

-### Set User Preferences
+### Set user preferences

 Copy and paste the <a href="https://raw.githubusercontent.com/magnumcreative/Sublime3-Project-Boilerplate/master/sublime-settings">supplied user settings</a>, it cleans a few items for your work environment.

-### Set Keyboard Bindings
+### Handy key bindings

-For windows users we have a few quick keybindings to config your sublime environment.
+For windows users we have a few <a href="https://raw.githubusercontent.com/magnumcreative/Sublime3-Project-Boilerplate/master/sublime-keymap">quick keybindings</a> to config your sublime environment.

 ### Must Use Packages